close print view

 BEWARE OF BUYING A FLOOD-DAMAGED VEHICLE

-Hundreds of thousands of vehicles were flooded in Hurricane Sandy.
+Hundreds of vehicles were flooded during Hurricane Sandy in 2012, the 2013 Colorado floods, and most recently, the August 2014 floods in Southeast Michigan.
 Many will end up on the used car market.
 Vehicles with flood damage can be shipped across the country in a matter of days and appear for sale on the Internet or at car lots far away from the storm area, without any mention of the damage.

 The National Salvage Vehicle Reporting Program, an independent third party standards body for the federal government’s comprehensive database on vehicle damage history, reports that thousands of water/flood damaged vehicles have been sold at auction, including some then resold without disclosure that they were flood-damaged.